 Second floor: Forests of the World

 Head upstairs to enjoy whirlwind virtual tours of four forest types: boreal, temperate, sub-tropical and tropical.
 The Trans-Siberian Railway takes you through a cold landscape where people depend on the boreal forest to survive.
 Next, take a virtual boat ride on Songhua Lake to learn about population pressures on China’s temperate forests.
-A jeep ride through a South African park lets you observe wildlife in a sub-tropical forest, while a a canopy crane gives you a treetop view of Brazil’s Amazon tropical rainforest.
+A jeep ride through a South African park lets you observe wildlife in a sub-tropical forest, while a canopy crane gives you a treetop view of Brazil’s Amazon tropical rainforest.

 Outside the museum